 The composition of the asteroid

-Either the asteroid is differentiated, meaning it is segregated into some kind of core, mantle and crust — or it isn’t differentiated and is homogenous, like a chondrite or achondrite meteorite, which we know it’s not.
-If it were homogenous, the onboard geologist Rockhound wouldn’t be describing their landing site as the “massive iron plate” we hear at 1:30:20.
+Either the asteroid is differentiated, meaning it is segregated into some kind of core, mantle and crust, or it isn’t differentiated and is homogenous, like a chondrite or achondrite meteorite, which we know it’s not.
+If it were homogenous, the onboard geologist Rockhound wouldn’t be describing their landing site as the “massive iron plate” that we hear at 1:30:20.

-The likely explanation is this asteroid is part of the collisional remains of an even more massive body that was differentiated, leaving behind this chunk of metal core with varying amounts of sedimentary crust, and maybe some mantle, or not.
+The likely explanation is this asteroid is part of the collisional remains of an even more massive body that was differentiated, leaving behind this ragged mass of metal core with varying amounts of sedimentary crust, and maybe a bit of mantle, or not.

 The reason Mercury’s density is lower than Earth’s, even though its metal core is proportionally larger, is due to gravitational compression; if uncompressed, Earth’s density would be lower than Mercury’s.